wp-plugins/car-demon/readme.txt

 2. Here's a glance of what you can do with Car Demon and some of it's extensions.
 The site you see here is using the Car Demon Theme and the Car Demon Front Page PlugIn, both are available on our website; www.CarDemons.com

 == Changelog ==
+= 1.2.1 =
+* Added options to Car Demon Settings to manage vehicle sorting options.
+* Added British Translation file thanks to the efforts of Steven Coutts.
+* Added Italian Translation file thanks to the efforts of WordPress.org User: Qax.
+* Added option on vehicle edit page to show or hide vehicle option tabs if desired.
+* Added option in Car Demon Settings to hide vehicle option tabs on All vehicles if desired.
+* Continuing to clean up CSS.
+* Split finance form into multiple pages so segments can be reused.
+* Fixed error with calculator widget that caused prices with , to error.
+* Fixed issue with vehicle descriptions not formatting correctly.
+* Added Facebook meta fields to control Title, URL and Image sent using Facebook share button.
 = 1.2.0 =
 * Continued refining Template pages to reduce code needed to add new styles.
 * Add several action hooks to templates; car_demon_sidebar, car_demon_vehicle_sidebar, car_demon_before_main_content, car_demon_after_main_content